the-eco-foundation/eco-routes/contracts/README.md

 - `rlpEncodedBlockData` (bytes) properly encoded L1 block data

-<ins>Security:</ins> Inputting the correct block's data encoded as expected will result in its hash matching the blockhash found on the L1 oracle contract.
+<ins>Security:</ins> This method can be called by anyone.
+Inputting the correct block's data encoded as expected will result in its hash matching the blockhash found on the L1 oracle contract.
 This means that the world state root found in that block corresponds to the block on the oracle contract, and that it represents a valid state.
 Notably, only one block's data is present on the oracle contract at a time, so the input data must match that block specifically, or the method will revert.

 <h4><ins>proveWorldStateBedrock</ins></h4>
 <h5> Validates World state by ensuring that the passed in world state root corresponds to value in the L2 output oracle on the Settlement Layer.
 We submit a `StorageProof` proving that the L2 Block is included in a batch that has been settled to L1 and an `AccountProof` proving that the `StorageProof` submitted is linked to a `WorldState` for the contract that the `StorageProof` is for.</h5>